 For the peach filling

-- Fresh peaches: Obviously.
-Look for ripe peaches that just give to the touch when squeezed.
-Freestone peaches will be easier to work with if you can find them.
+- Fresh peaches: Look for ripe peaches that give to the touch when squeezed, but are not too soft.
+Even though they're under that crumble topping, we still want them to hold some shape and texture, like they would in a peach galette when they're on full view for all to see.
+Freestone peaches will be easier to work with if you can find them, the pits release more easily.

 - Lemon juice and lemon zest: I lovelovelove the lemon in this recipe.
-This crumble is SWEET, and you need that tartness from the lemon juice.
-It also helps the peaches keep their shape.
+The crumble topping is SWEET so you need that tartness from the lemon juice, and it also helps the peaches keep their shape.
 The lemon zest adds a beautiful aroma.
+I always say, if you're using the juice, use the citrus zest, too!

-- Corn starch: I prefer to use corn starch as a thickening agent in fruit pies because you don't get the flour-y taste and I like the juicy results.
+- Corn starch: I prefer to use corn starch as a thickening agent in baked fruit desserts because you don't get the flour-y taste and I like the juicy results.
 And you only need a little bit for this recipe.
-If you prefer to substitute flour, see the FAQ section below.

 For the crumble topping